 Cooking it overnight also allows you full use of the oven to do those incredibly important sides.
 I take mine out in the morning, cover in foil, tea towels and the occasional jumper and just put it back in half an hour or so before I want to serve it.
 I have even cooked it a couple of days before and reheated gently in the oven, already carved and covered in gravy and do you know what, I think it tasted better.
 It simply couldn’t be more helpful.Someone pass it the Sherry.

 It does shrink a lot so don’t be alarmed.
-I have a friend who makes his in a slow cooker on high for 6 hours. he then takes out the brisket when it is done and tips in gravy granules to thicken.
+I have a friend who makes his in a slow cooker on high for 6 hours with 250 mls beef stock or low for 9.
+He then takes out the brisket when it is done and tips in gravy granules to thicken.
 So good…..we have eaten it like this for Sunday Lunch or in buttered baps with a couple of spoonfuls of gravy on top of the meat….chips and coleslaw……INCREDIBLY DIVINE.

 Here is my version of it…..Brisket Buns

 Slow Roast Beef Brisket Recipe